55th Anniversary Symposium

 A Roundtable Discussion in Honor and Celebration of African American Studies

-- Jessica Stovall (Assistant Professor, University of Wisconsin-Madison)
+• Dr. Jessica Stovall Lee (Assistant Professor, University of Wisconsin-Madison)

-A Thank You From African American Studies Professor and Chair, Christy Clark-Pujara
+A Thank You from African American Studies Professor and Chair, Dr. Christy Clark-Pujara

 Taylor studied English literature and African & African American Studies at Washington University in St. Louis and received a master’s degree from the University of Wisconsin–Madison in African American Studies.
 She currently serves as a member of the Inclusion, Diversity, Equity, and Access (IDEA) Committee for the National Council on Public History and as a committee member for Dane County NAACP’s local ACT-SO committee.

-Verlena L. Johnson earned a Master’s Degree in Afro-American Studies (emphasis: Art History, 1996) from the University of Wisconsin — Madison and a Master of Fine Arts Degree from The School of the Art Institute of Chicago (Sculpture, 2001).
+Verlena L. Johnson earned her M.A. in Afro-American Studies (emphasis: Art History, 1996) from the University of Wisconsin—Madison and a Master of Fine Arts Degree from The School of the Art Institute of Chicago (Sculpture, 2001).

 Verlena co-edited the Journal of Lesbian Studies’ Special Issue on Lesbians of African Descent: Contemporary Perspectives and published a children’s picture book, The Adventures of Kai and the Magical Machines.
 Currently, she is working on a number of paintings of queer African Americans as part of her “African American LGBTQ Historical Figures Series,” as well as writing a memoir and creating artwork related to childhood trauma.